rushi-gaikwad-7/bathandbodyworks-clone/README.md

 - Developed user authentication.
 - Integrated recommendation slider in all product page.
 - Taken responsibility of project.
-- Made the description page and address page dynamic.
 - Linked all the pages using routes and protected routes

 ## Snap Shots 📷